-Summer Earn and Learn (SEAL) and Project SEARCH are examples of VR-funded programs that provide internship and work-based learning opportunities to students with disabilities.
-Known as Pre-Employment

-Transition Services, or Pre-ETS, these programs are designed to support students with disabilities, ages 14-22, with career exploration counseling, work readiness training, counseling on post-secondary (college) opportunities, work-based learning experiences, and self-advocacy instruction.
+Summer Earn and Learn (SEAL) and Project SEARCH are examples of VRfunded programs that provide internship and work-based learning opportunities to students with disabilities.
+Known as Pre-Employment Transition Services, or Pre-ETS, these programs are designed to support students with disabilities, ages 14-22, with career exploration counseling, work readiness training, counseling on post-secondary (college) opportunities, work-based learning experiences, and self-advocacy instruction.
 Students who participate in SEAL exit high school and/or college with a foundation of knowledge related to career pathways and occupations aligned to their strengths, resources, interests, and capabilities.

 The SEAL program provides students with disabilities work-readiness training and paid work experience during the summer months.
 The program is a partnership between TWC-VR and TWC's 28 WDAs.
-In 2021, more than 2,000 students participated in SEAL, where they connected with employers including Texas Tech University's Lubbock students completed the 5-week site work experience.
+In 2021, more than 2,000 students participated in SEAL, where they connected with employers including Texas Tech University's Lubbock Lake Landmark, the Humane Society of Central Texas, and Bedford Movie Tavern.
+More specifically, 2,462 students completed work readiness training.
+Of those, 2,147 students were placed on a worksite and 1,631 students completed the 5-week site work experience.